Girolamo Donato: Public career

 In 1492, Donato was elected podestà and captain of Ravenna.
 In 1494–95, he served as one of the avogadori di Comun (public prosecutors).
 Between 1495 and 1497, he was podestà and vice-captain of Brescia.
 There he hired the Albanian scholar Marino Becichemo as a tutor for his son Filippo.
 While still podestà of Brescia, he went on an embassy to the Republic of Lucca in 1496.
 During 1497–1499, he reprised his role as ambassador to the Holy See.
 Afterwards he was visdomino (Venetian representative) in the Duchy of Ferrara, but there is some disagreement concerning the dates of his visdominato: he appears to have been in Ferrara in July 1499, but other sources do not place him there until 1500 or even February 1501.
-In 1501, he returned as ambassador to the Emperor-elect Maximilian.
+From March to July 1501, he returned as ambassador to the Emperor-elect Maximilian.

 Donato was one of the 41 electors in the election of the doge in 1501; Leonardo Loredan was elected.
 He served as ambassador to the Kingdom of France in 1501–02.
 In 1503–04, he was podestà of Cremona.
 In the latter year, he was elected to be one of the Savi del Consiglio (wise men of the council).
 He was selected for the embassy of congratulation to newly elected Pope Julius II that, for political reasons related to the downfall of Cesare Borgia, did not set out until March 1505.
 Later that year he joined the Ducal Council.
 In 1506, he was appointed Duke of Crete.
 He wrote a letter describing the Cretan earthquake of 1508.
 His office ended in 1508 and in 1509 he rejoined the Ducal council.

 In April 1509, Venice was placed under interdict by Julius II and targeted by the forces of the League of Cambrai.
 Donato led the embassy that negotiated the lifting of the excommunication in February 1510.
 He continued on as ambassador to the Holy See, and, when the League fell apart, negotiated the creation of the Holy League allying Venice with the Holy See, Spain and England on 5 October 1511.
 He was proclaimed a hero in Venice.
 Already ill at the time, he died in Rome two weeks later.
 The Great Council awarded pensions to his widow and his nine surviving sons.
 According to Agostini, a Frenchman hearing of his death remarked, "He was a man of letters before he was a statesman; and he distinguished himself equally in both professions."